lutz/OpenFormsCenteredToParentAddon/README.md

 # OpenFormsCenteredToParentAddon

-This add-on adds set for all opening  `FormBase`derived forms the `StartPosition` property to `FormStartPosition.CenterParent`.
+This add-on sets for all opening windows derived from `FormBase` the property `StartPosition` to `FormStartPosition.CenterParent`.

 ## Releases